 efficient budgets and create effective timetables for repayment.
 Not all people will get the same interest rates.

-Students should shop for interest rates for their
+person's credit score.
+Students should shop for interest rates

 Now that you know more about loans, it is important to note that all students will eventually need to repay them.
 For many loans payments do not start immediately after you step foot out of college.
 Fortunately, students are given a grace period, usually in the range of 6 months.